triplepoint/php-skeleton-projects/README.md

 git commit -a -m "Customizes project skeleton."
 ```

+## Travis-CI
+If this is a public repository, you should consider registering it with Travis-CI, and setting up the GitHub callback.

+## Packagist.org
+If this is a public library, you should consider registering it with Packagist.org, and setting up the GitHub callback.

 ## Done
 At this point, you should have a reasonably useful skeleton in which to start development.
 First step is probably to start adding Composer dependencies to the `composer.json` file (see [Packagist.org](https://packagist.org/)), and then do a `composer install`.